mokkabonna/knockout-model/README.md

 		}
 	}, {});

-This will make the Address property of Person a separate class, with it's own methods like save, destroy etc. Also on Address, we choose to not make observable of the property Id;
+This will make the Address property of Person a separate class, with it's own methods like save, destroy etc. Also on Address, we choose to not make observable of the property id;

 This way you can call save on a person's address to only update that if you please.